Module koma.oma

 Returns

-if return_flat is True, lambd is an array with complex-valued eigenvalues (one for each pole), otherwise the variable is a list of arrays with complex-valued eigenvalues (each list entry correspond to one order)
+is an array with complex-valued eigenvalues (one for each pole), otherwise the variable is a list of arrays with complex-valued eigenvalues (each list entry correspond to one order) phi

-if return_flat is True, phi is a 2d array with complex-valued eigenvectors (stacked as columns), each column corresponds to a pole, otherwise the variable is a list of 2d arrays with complex-valued eigenvectors (each list entry correspond to one order), each column corresponds to a mode
+is a 2d array with complex-valued eigenvectors (stacked as columns), each column corresponds to a pole, otherwise the variable is a list of 2d arrays with complex-valued eigenvectors (each list entry correspond to one order), each column corresponds to a mode orders

-corresponding order for each stable mode - only output if return_flat is True
+- corresponding order for each stable mode - only output if

 References